Farrah Abraham’s Sexy ‘Princess Ariel’ Pic Savagely Slammed By Her Own Fans

 Farrah Abraham isn’t receiving the best feedback to her latest social media update.
 The former Teen Mom OG star took to Instagram earlier today with a Disney-inspired photo.
 The image showed the 28-year-old flaunting her curves in a sexy satin ensemble in pastel shades as she attempted to recreate The Little Mermaid‘s iconic Ariel character.

 The photo of Farrah posing raunchily in a clamshell amid a backdrop mentioning the famous movie has been racking up comments since going live.
 While early responses proved positive, it looks like these have sunk to the bottom of the comments section.
-The mother of one is now finding herself slammed via every angle possible – followers of the star’s account will, however, know that Farrah seems to come as an easy target for Instagram’s trolls.
+The mother-of-one is now finding herself slammed via every angle possible – followers of the star’s account will, however, know that Farrah seems to be an easy target for Instagram’s trolls.

 Nonetheless, the comments formed a strong and negative pattern.

-A popular comment took somewhat of a sour route, although it did come with a leg to stand on.
+A popular comment took somewhat of a sour route, although it did have some legs to stand on.

 “I feel like 90% of your life is taking photos and the other 10% is getting butt injections,” the user wrote.